Pets and Ponds: The Good, the Bad and the Ugly

 AS SEEN IN Community Trends, New Jersey Chapter, Community Associations Institute, February 2013: Written by Gavin Ferris, Ecologist

 There can be a cost to doing a job too well.
-At its core, a stormwater basin only needs to absorb and slowly release excess runoff, and need not be pretty, attractive or biodiverse.
+At its core, a stormwater basin only needs to absorb and slowly release excess runoff, and need not be pretty, attractive, or biodiverse.
 To be as valuable an asset to the community as possible, however, it needs to be all of these things, and it is our job as pond managers to make these facilities function both as stormwater retention devices and as idyllic natural settings.
-While a well-maintained stormwater pond may indeed also be a beautiful habitat for wildlife and an aesthetic pleasure, it still poses certain hazards that pet owners should be aware of.
+While a well-maintained stormwater pond may indeed also be a beautiful habitat for wildlife and aesthetic pleasure, it still poses certain hazards that pet owners should be aware of.

 Any natural setting contains certain dangers that pet owners need to mitigate when enjoying time outdoors with their dog, especially when bodies of water are involved.
 Water may be deeper than expected and even strong swimming dogs can be imperiled by strong currents.
 Debris may also be hidden beneath the surface that can injure or entangle a swimming pooch.
 A pond designed for stormwater maintenance may also include drains and underwater structures that could pose additional hazards.
 These drains can be especially dangerous as draining water may be too swift to swim against, and may pull your dog under.
 Storm-swollen ponds are going to be particularly turbulent as water is rushing in from the neighborhood and out through the drainage structures.
 While your pond may be beautiful, it is best to save the swimming for the beach or an area set aside for safe dog swimming, like a retriever training area.